The Soldier's Details

 At Hintok Jim became very ill with malaria and dysentery and was evacuated with others by barge to Tarsau Hospital Camp which at that time was a very large all Australian Camp.
 He was so ill he was carried to the barge and off at Tarsau.

 It was while at Tarsau Jim had spied a container of oil in the Japanese cook house which he managed to steal.
-Jim says he was not courageous just desperate to survive.
+He said he was not courageous just desperate to survive.
 He was lucky not to be caught.

 At Tarsau he was aware of very sick POWs who simply had lost their wish to live, and simply lay in their beds to waiting to die.